cran-task-views/Spatial/Spatial.md

 -   `r pkg("magclass")` offers a data class for increased interoperability working with spatial-temporal data together with corresponding functions and methods (conversions, basic calculations and basic data manipulation).
--   The `r pkg("rcosmo")` package offers various tools for geometric transformations, computations, and statistical analysis of spherical data.
 -   The `r pkg("trip")` package extends spatial classes to permit the accessing and manipulating of spatial data for animal tracking.
 <!-- Roger, should we link here to papers such as https://besjournals.onlinelibrary.wiley.com/doi/10.1111/1365-2656.13116, https://link.springer.com/article/10.1007%2Fs40823-021-00067-y, https://link.springer.com/article/10.1007/s10109-020-00342-2, etc?-->